Client: U.S. Agency for International Development

 Solutions: Economic Growth

-As a demand-driven mechanism, ATI is flexible and responsive.
-ATI brings together a tested network of partners that can work across the intersection of trade and investment, deploying proven approaches testing new finance solutions, and building partnerships for sustainability and scale.
+Flexible, responsive, and demand-driven, ATI brought together a tested network of several hundred partners at the intersection of trade and investment, deploying proven approaches testing new finance solutions and building partnerships for sustainability and scale.

 RELATED CONTENT: